New & Used Acura TL: In Depth

 GET A FREE PRICE QUOTE

-The Acura TL is situated between the larger RLX and smaller TSX and ILX sedans in the Acura range.
+The Acura TL sits between the larger RLX and smaller TSX and ILX sedans in the Acura range.
 It’s a mid-size luxury sedan that’s nearing the end of its production cycle.

 For all the latest information on the TL—including pictures, specs, and pricing, see our full review of the 2014 Acura TL.